art-in/microcosm/docs/gotchas/css.md

     - percent-relative `font-size` on root element
     - `px` for borders
     - `em` for everything that should depend on element local font size (paddings, margins, line-heights, etc.)
-    - `rem` for everyting else (font sizes, absolute positions, block sizes, etc.)
+    - `rem` for everything else (font sizes, absolute positions, block sizes, etc.)

 ---